stuyam/itty-bitty-ruby/_posts/2018-02-15-all-the-variables-of-ruby.md

 ---
 layout: post
-title:  "All the Variables of Ruby"
+title:  'All the Variables of Ruby'
+jumbo: 'var'
 ---
 In ruby there are *six* different types of variables.
 Some very obscure and rarely used, but interesting to know.